sailscastshq/docs.sailscasts.com/docs/boring-stack/slipway.md

 In your project's environment, click **Add Service** and select the database you need.
 Slipway supports [PostgreSQL, MySQL, and MongoDB](/slipway/database-services) as one-click services.

-::: tip Zero configuration
+::: tip Automatic `DATABASE_URL`
-When you create a database service, Slipway automatically sets `DATABASE_URL` as an environment variable on your app.
-No need to copy connection strings around — it just works.
+When you create a database service, Slipway automatically sets `DATABASE_URL` as an environment variable on the app.
 :::

 ## Add Redis